The Story Girl: Overview

 A recurring theme is that the central story of the relationships between the teenagers listening to the Story Girl are presented in a light-hearted manner while the stories told by the Story Girl are often more serious.
-Montgomery has the Story Girl tell 32 different stories over the course of the book that variously are comic stories that mock pompous Presbyterian ministers, "Oriental" romances, Scottish folk tales, retellings of Greek myths and poems by Tennyson, and "weird" ghost stories inspired by Edgar Allan Poe.
-The novel ends in the fall of "royal magnificence of coloring, under the vivid blue autmn sky" where at "the big willow by the gate was a splendid golden dome, and the maples that were scattered through the spruce grove waved blood-red banners over the sombre cone-bearers" with the Story Girl stands with a garland made of leaves.
+Montgomery has the Story Girl tell 32 different stories over the course of the book that variously are comic stories mocking pompous Presbyterian ministers, "Oriental" romances, Scottish folk tales, retellings of Greek myths and poems by Tennyson, and "weird" ghost stories inspired by Edgar Allan Poe.
+The novel ends in the fall of "royal magnificence of coloring, under the vivid blue autumn sky" where at "the big willow by the gate was a splendid golden dome, and the maples that were scattered through the spruce grove waved blood-red banners over the sombre cone-bearers" where the Story Girl stands with a garland made of leaves.

 The sequel to the book is The Golden Road, written in 1913.

 The Story Girl was one of the books which inspired the Canadian television series Road to Avonlea.

+The Wedding Veil of the Proud Princess

+In 2024, the story Sara Stanley narrates in the fourth chapter was adapted into The Wedding Veil of the Proud Princess, a fantasy animated short film directed by Anna-Ester Volozh and narrated by Pik-Sen Lim in her final film role.